-Collaborative editing is a feature in the Business accounts that allows several users to work on the same project.
+Collaborative editing is a feature in the Business and Enterprise accounts that allows several users to work on the same project.

 When a user is editing a slide, the other users will be able to see their avatar in the slides menu of the subsection they are working on.
 This way all users working on a project can see where other collaborators are.

 During collaborative editing there may be various situations to bear in mind:

 - If two or more users are editing the same element (for example, changing the background color of a slide) the latest change will override the previous edits.
 The other users will not be able to see the final appearance of the element until they perform another action on the project, prompting auto-save and synchronizing the changes.

 - If you are editing a slide that another user deletes, you will be automatically redirected to the first slide of that subsection.